namanaggarwal76/bhashani-sarthi/README.md

 ## 🧰 Project Setup

-Follow these steps to set up the complete project locally.
+Follow these steps to set up the entire project locally.

 ---